Fake Profile

-Fake Profile (Perfil falso) is a Colombian drama streaming television series created by Pablo Illanes.
+Fake Profile (Perfil falso) is a Colombian erotic drama streaming television series created by Pablo Illanes.
 It is produced by TIS Productions for Netflix.
 The series premiered on 31 May 2023.
 The series stars Carolina Miranda and Rodolfo Salas.

 On 13 June 2023, the series was renewed for a second season, subtitled Killer Match, that premiered on 8 January 2025.
-On 31 July 2025, the series was renewed for a third and final season.
+On 31 July 2025, the series was renewed for a third and final season, that premiered on 15 April 2026.